Oops and Daisies

 Be like your younger self.

 I’ve come a whole long way since those middle school days.
 I’m still an introvert, don’t get me wrong, but I’m a whole lot more comfortable with who I am: my awkward, weird self.
 In turn, my self confidence has blossomed.
-Even so, self esteem and confidence are something that I still need to regularly and consistently work on… these five things have helped me tremendously.
-I hope they help you too.
+Even so, self esteem and confidence are something that I still need to regularly and consistently work on.
+The following five things have helped me tremendously.
+I hope they help you, too.

 Stop the Negative Cycle of Thoughts